-Local Cajun seafood restaurant offers family atmosphere
+Local cajun seafood restaurant offers family atmosphere

-Editor’s note: This is the second in a Black History Month story series.

 Espian Pace was only two years old when she witnessed the passion her late grandmother had for feeding whoever was hungry.
-At no cost, her grandmother would whip something up in her home kitchen for anyone who was hungry in her neighborhood.
+At no cost, her grandmother would whip something up in her own home kitchen, for anyone who was hungry in her neighborhood.

 Pace, owner of Reo's New Orleans Kitchen in Mt.
 Selman in Cherokee County, realized this was what she wanted to do in 2011.
 It started small with a kitchen inside of a bar.

 She opened this kitchen while juggling her sophomore year of college.
 It was hard to keep the restaurant going between work and school, but her vision never went away.
-Pace had to close the doors of the business, but focused on graduating college.
+Pace had to close the doors to her small kitchen in the bar, but focused on graduating college.

 When the COVID-19 pandemic hit, she saw it as an opportunity to take the leap to the goal she had always had: opening the doors to her very own Black family-owned restaurant.

-Note: (Editor's note: This is the second in a Black History Month story series)